davidlamt/personal-blog/content/post/software-development/29-do-not-publish-commented-out-code.md

 In the title of this post, I state that commented out code should not be published.
 What do I really mean by "published"?

-Think of the word "publish", in this context, as the method for checking in code to a server for other team members to merge.
+Think of the word "publish", in this context, as the method for checking in code to a server for other team members to share.
 Publishing would map to pushing in Git and committing in SVN.

 ### Local Environment

 I can see the benefits of having commented out code for experimenting or for reference.
 There may be other cases where it would be beneficial as well.
-For instance, when you need to work on another feature but your recent changes prevents you from doing so (maybe the application cannot frun).
+For instance, when you need to work on another feature but your recent changes prevent you from doing so (maybe the application cannot run).

+A form of stashing may be applicable in that situation but let's not dig too much into that.

 This is why I tried to make it clear that I do not agree with having commented out code on a *shared server*.

 This excludes local environments and personal branches.
-I believe you should do what is necessary, at the moment, to facilitate the smooth extraction of your thoughts into code.
+I believe you should do what is necessary, at the moment, to facilitate the smooth transition of your ideas into code.

 Afterwards, you can take time to clean up the "junk" as to help prevent distractions for other developers in the future.